ca-sakshi-jain/ca-sakshi-jain.github.io/index.md

 **by [Sakshi Jain, CA](https://www.linkedin.com/in/casakshijain907/)**

+---

+### 📖 What is this site about?
 This site hosts my digital garden and personal blog.
 It is a dedicated space documenting my journey and insights as a **Chartered Accountant**, moving through the rigors of **Audit and Global Financial Reporting**.

----

-### 📖 What is this site about?

-This site is a collection of technical deep-dives, professional experiences, and strategic thoughts.
+This is a collection of technical deep-dives, professional experiences, and strategic thoughts.
 It serves as a bridge between **compliance-based accounting** and **forward-looking business strategy**, designed as a resource for finance professionals aiming to evolve their analytical and leadership skills.

 ### 🎯 Topics I'm Writing About: